 Photo by Kailee Means / UC Sports Nation

-This week, she leads the First Bank First Team.
+Davis also led the First Bank First Team.

 First Bank First Team